quicwg/wg-materials/interim-17-01/arrangements.md

 Express](http://www.jreast.co.jp/e/nex/) train, a one-hour trip that costs approximately ¥2,800.

-[HND](http://www.haneda-airport.jp/inter/en/) is Haneda International Airport, which is much closer to Tokyo, but not quite as many International flights.
+[HND](http://www.haneda-airport.jp/inter/en/) is Haneda International Airport, which is much closer to Tokyo, but has slightly fewer international flights.
 There are a variety of ways to get from Haneda to the meeting location, but the most direct is to take the [Keikyu-Kuko Line](http://www.haneda-tokyo-access.com/en/) (which changes into the Asakusa Line) to Takaracho Station, about a 35 minute train ride.